 When painting portraits, it can be tricky to consistently achieve the right skin, eye, lip and hair colour tones.
-The fact that colour names often differ from one manufacturer to the next, as well as that some oil colours are not available in acrylic at all – thereby needing to be mixed if you use the latter medium – increases the complexity involved in devising a definite ‘guide’ to achieving the right colours for painted portraits.
+The fact that colour names often differ from one manufacturer to the next, and that some oil colours are not available in acrylic at all — thereby needing to be mixed if you use the latter medium — increases the complexity involved in devising a definitive guide to achieving the right colours for painted portraits.

-Nonetheless, there are certain tips that you can follow to boost your chances of success – such as the below.
+Nonetheless, there are certain tips that you can follow to boost your chances of success.

 There are certain basic principles of which to be aware when mixing colours for portraits.
 For example, yellow ochre is the most frequently used colour in basic skin tone palettes, while another colour that mixes well for achieving realistic skin tones is Naples yellow hue, which is a light, warm yellow.

 Both of those colours mix well with reds, providing the basis for a wide range of recipes that can be darkened, lightened, greyed or intermixed.